Tips to Identify and Reduce Stock-OutsAvoid stock-outs, and the downturn in sales that follow, by identifying them early and being proactive.

 It is important to understand why stock-outs occur.
 Once you can define those, you can put policies and processes in place that help to prevent these from occurring.

-Some of the primary reasons that companies experience stock-outs are:
+Let us look at some of the primary reasons that companies experience stock-outs:

 - Underordering inventory due to underestimating the demand